mjwaddell1/Python/FractalThread/ReadMe.md

 Using multi-process (FractalProcess.py) decreased the render time (50 vs 14 seconds) though code complexity increased.
 CPU utilization rose to 100% using all cores.

+Using multiple web services (FractalWeb.py) increased render time (20 seconds) on a single machine.
+The architecture allows multiple machines to be used which could significantly reduce render time.
+Note that a single thread is used per service instance.

 Python version used: Python 3.11.5 | packaged by Anaconda, Inc. | (main, Sep 11 2023, 13:26:23) [MSC v.1916 64 bit (AMD64)] on win32

 Process Explorer - Single thread: